gvsulib/Alert/README.markdown

 # Access

-Usign this app requires the URL to the POST endpoint on the server.
+Setting/changing the alert message requires the URL to the POST endpoint on the server.
 You can get this from the maintainer or our Head of Systems and Discovery

 # usage